ceph/teuthology/README.rst

  `Teuthology` -- The Ceph integration test runner
 ==================================================

-``Teuthology`` is an automation framework for Ceph.
-It is used to run the vast majority of its tests and was developed because the unique requirements of testing such a highly distributed system with active kernel development meant that no other framework existed that could do its job.
+``teuthology`` is an automation framework for `Ceph
+<https://github.com/ceph/ceph>`__.
+It is used to run the vast majority of its
+tests and was developed because the unique requirements of testing such a highly distributed system with active kernel development meant that no other framework existed that could do its job.

 The name '`teuthology <http://en.wikipedia.org/wiki/Teuthology>`__' refers to the study of cephalopods.